-The active ingredient in Benadryl is diphenhydramine.
-The major side effect of diphenhydramine is drowsiness.
-Therefore, your veterinarian may prescribe Benadryl to help ease symptoms of anxiety as it can effectively help calm your anxious pup down.
+A major side effect of diphenhydramine, the active ingredient in Benadryl, is drowsiness.
+If your pup has anxiety, your veterinarian may prescribe Benadryl to help ease symptoms of anxiety and effectively help your anxious pup calm down.

 Benadryl for Motion Sickness

 Many pet owners may not know that Benadryl is often recommended for dogs who experience motion sickness.